1unja/Churn-Analysis/README.md

 ### 5.1 Balance Analyse

-The main problem is that customers with zero balance shift the distribution.
+The main issue is a presence of customers with zero balance.
+It creates a new problem for analysis, since a presence of these customers shifts the distributions.
+Then it's reasonable to split the data on three parts: ''All customers'', ''Only positive balance customers'' and ''Amounts of zeros for each churn status''.

 <img width="800" height="250" alt="Screenshot 2026-09-13 at 14 38 45" src="https://github.com/user-attachments/assets/6585b225-949d-4114-a328-ea2f7c143d9c" />